Family of 4 must pay more than $1,000 per month for healthy food, study finds | CBC News

 Food was selected using the updated Canada Food Guide and covered four categories: vegetables and fruit, protein foods, whole grains, and fats and oils.
 The study did not include infant foods, processed foods or allergen-free foods.

-This year's study is the first in two years.
+This year's study is the first since 2019.
 Ottawa Public Health suspended the survey in 2020 and 2021 due to the pandemic.

 "The results of the survey consistently show that individuals and families living on fixed or low incomes do not have enough funds remaining at the end of the month to afford their bills while also putting healthy food on the table," the 2022 study found.